Combe Grove’s Five Roots of Metabolic Health

 How – and how often – do we move our bodies?

-At Combe Grove you will have access to the gym, swimming facilities, tennis, walking, yoga and classes to support your movement root.
+At Combe Grove you will have access to the fitness studio, swimming facilities, tennis, walking, yoga and classes to support your movement root.

 How much sleep do we get, and of what quality?